 There are no products in your shopping cart.

-The greatly acclaimed archaeologist and broadcaster, Mark Corney, who has contributed several times to the Channel 4 series “Time Team”, will meet you at key points along the way.
+The greatly acclaimed archaeologist and broadcaster, Mark Corney, who has contributed several times to the Channel 4 series “Time Team”, will meet you at two key points along the way.
 Having worked with the Royal Commission for Historic Monuments of England as the former Senior Landscape Investigator, he knows his stuff.
-He’ll reveal the secrets of this hidden, historical trail and the lives of the pilgrims whose footsteps we follow.
+He’ll reveal the secrets of the ancient Knook Castle hill-fort and the World Heritage Site, Stonehenge.

 You end your eye-opening challenge with a tour of Stonehenge, followed by a delicious celebration dinner in Amesbury.
 From here, your coach will take you back to Glastonbury.